rahelajawadi/Sale-Analysis-Power-BI/README.md

 ```

-The Power BI file is placed in the main repo and streamlit app is hosted on https://sale-analysis-power-bi-4mz.streamlit.app/
+The streamlit app for this project is hosted on https://sale-analysis-power-bi-4mz.streamlit.app/